Working with Databases

 2. Find the database ID for the data you want

-3. Use that database ID to fetch the data
+Then you can use that database ID to fetch the data.

 Fetching the Database List